Matthew-Berthoud/.dotfiles/docker-dev/README.md

 # Docker Dev

+UNSTABLE: I'm going to change a lot about these to make them more lightweight, so that you develop locally and just run code in them not develop with GNU screen and Vim in them.

 I hate installing dependencies locally.
 With this Docker dev system I can develop everything in Docker containers.
 I launch containers for them with the following command:

 ```sh